-Gum disease is the leading cause of tooth loss in adults.
-While the causes of this infection are many–hormonal changes, illnesses, medications, smoking, family history and poor oral hygiene–it can often be prevented, or stopped before it progresses from gum inflammation (gingivitis) to gum disease (periodontitis).
+Gum disease is the leading cause of tooth loss and tooth replacement in adults.
+While the causes of this infection are many –hormonal changes, illnesses, medications, smoking, family history and poor oral hygiene – issues with the gums can often be prevented, or stopped before it progresses from gum inflammation (gingivitis) to gum disease (periodontitis).
+It’s important to intervene early, as letting gum disease run its course can begin to affect the structure of your jaw.

 Here’s how it happens:

-- Then, if the gingivitis is not treated, the inner layer of the gum and bone can pull away from the teeth and form pockets.
-These spaces collect debris and can become infected.
+2. Then, if the gingivitis is not treated, the inner layer of the gum and bone can pull away from the teeth and form pockets.
+These spaces collect debris and can easily become infected.

 Gum Disease Symptoms

 This is why it is so important to see your dentist or periodontist twice a year for cleanings.
-He or she will check for gum bleeding, swelling, and firmness; look at the spaces between your teeth and gums; assess teeth movement, sensitivity and alignment; and note whether there is any breakdown of bone around your teeth.
+He or she will check for gum bleeding, swelling, and firmness, look at the spaces between your teeth and gums, assess teeth movement, sensitivity and alignment, and note whether there is any breakdown of bone around your teeth.
+Leaving damaged gums unchecked too long can make tooth replacement down the line more difficult.
+For instance, if the bone near the infection site has been too badly damaged, you may greatly limit your options for dental implant surgeries to fix the tooth loss and gum damage.
+Similarly, soft tissue grafting becomes more difficult the more extensive the initial damage is.
+The mouth is one of the fastest-healing parts of your body, so the earlier you give it the chance to heal, the better your results will be.

-Treatment options depend on the stage of disease and your overall health:
+Treatment options depend on the stage of the gum disease as well as your overall health:

 If you have extensive plaque and tartar under the gums, a nonsurgical procedure called scaling and root planning can be done under local anesthesia.
 In addition to removing the plaque and tartar, this process also smooths rough spots on the tooth root.
 This removes bacteria and leaves a clean surface to help the gums reattach to the teeth.